Skip to main content

 Fire Detection/Fighting Equipment

-Each residential facility is equipped with heat and smoke sensors, fire extinguishers and fire alarm pull boxes.
+Each residential facility is equipped with heat,smoke, and particle sensors, fire extinguishers and fire alarm pull boxes.
 Residents should familiarize themselves with the location of this equipment upon moving into a residential community.
-Tampering with any fire protection equipment is prohibited.
+Covering, disassembling, or tampering with any fire protection equipment is prohibited.
 Intentional activation of alarm systems for any reason other than reporting a fire is strictly prohibited.

 Furnishings, Decorations, and Other Prohibited Items